nonnax/mapa/README.md

-Mapa: a little web app router
+Mapr: a little web app router
 renamed because the `matcha` gem name was already taken